p4yl0ad/p4yl0ad.github.io/README.md

 # p4yl0ad.github.io

 ```
-Gross handwritten html like its the 90s before I was born
+Gross handwritten html like its the 90s
-no care about how it looks.
 If you use my content please reference :) kthxbye
 ```